 Electric car batteries store chemical energy and convert it to electrical energy through the flow of electrons from one material to another.
 However, this energy can't power an electric car.

-The electric motor converts this electrical energy into mechanical energy, providing the power to drive an electric car.
 They also generate torque thanks to the interaction between a magnetic field and electric current within an electromagnetic coil.

 An electric motor is made up of five parts: